skip to Main Content

 This program aims to promote and provide the development of critically reflective/reflexive individuals in relation to their educational roles in health care.

-Teaching & Learning in the Clinical Setting
+Teaching & Learning in the Clinical Context

 Centre for Faculty Development